tacowordpress/taco-theme/src/app/config/README.md

 }
 ```

-Note: `TacoConfig::modifyBodyClasses()` allows you to modify the array of body classes, while `TacoConfig::modifyMenuClasses()` only provides a string containing the entire menu HTML.
+Note: `Config::modifyBodyClasses()` allows you to modify the array of body classes, while `Config::modifyMenuClasses()` only provides a string containing the entire menu HTML.

 ## Views directories